(Updated March 2019)

 - Pass a Department-Approved Pathway Assessment in the Arts; or

-- Pass a Department-Approved Pathway Assessment in a Language other than English (LOTE); or
+- Pass a Department-Approved Pathway Assessment in a World Languages; or

 - Pass an additional mathematics assessment in a different course (Regents exam or Department-Approved Alternative); or